Natural 2HDMs without FCNCs: SINGULAR ALIGNMENT OR HOW TO AVOID TREE-LEVEL FCNCS

-Realize that for the latter ansatz~\cite{Penuelas:2017ikk}, where the symmetry is applied family non-universally, each Higgs doublet couples only to a given generation for each fermion species.
-For example, an already considered scenario in the literature corresponds to that one in which $\Phi_2$ couples only to the third generation while $\Phi_1$ to the first and second ones~\cite{Botella:2016krk}.
-Of course, a general feature of these scenarios compared to first case (global application of the symmetry) is that they give rise to tree-level FCNCs and one must find ways to have them sufficiently suppressed.
+In the latter ansatz~\cite{Penuelas:2017ikk} the $Z_2$ symmetry is applied family non-universally as each Higgs doublet couples only to a given generation of each fermion family.
+In one literature example~\cite{Botella:2016krk} $\Phi_2$ couples only to the third generation while $\Phi_1$ to the first and second ones.
+Compared to the first case (global application of the symmetry) a general feature of these scenarios is that they give rise to tree-level FCNCs.
+Therefore, one must find ways to sufficiently suppress them.

-In contrast to the Yukawa alignment, the singular alignment ansatz~\cite{Rodejohann:2019izm} approaches Eq.~\eqref{eq:YukAlig} in an independent but complementary way.
-In fact, it is by virtue of its conceptual transparency that the models here studied are obtained.
+The singular alignment ansatz introduced in~\cite{Rodejohann:2019izm} approaches Eq.~\eqref{eq:YukAlig} in an independent but complementary way compared to the Yukawa alignment.
+By the virtue of its conceptual transparency the models studied here are obtained.
 The singular alignment ansatz takes the singular value decomposition of Eq.~\eqref{eq:MassMatrix2HDM} as its starting point